stonesy88/entity-resolution/readme.md

 # Customer Entity Resolution (CER) — Proof of Concept

-This repository demonstrates a **real-time, graph-native Entity Resolution (ER) pipeline** designed to identify when multiple systems refer to the **same underlying customer**, even in the presence of:
+This repository demonstrates a **streaming graph-native Entity Resolution (ER) pipeline** designed to identify when multiple systems refer to the **same underlying customer**, even in the presence of:

 - typos and spelling variation
 - missing or partial attributes